 B. Being Professional

-While you don’t want to be a robot, you also don’t want to become Tom, the support agent who admitted that he both has a drinking problem and can’t answer half of their questions because his company has trained him poorly.
+While you don’t want to be a robot, you also don’t want to become Tom, the rep who admitted both that he has a drinking problem and that he can’t answer half the questions he's asked because his company has trained him poorly.
 Nobody wants to do business with a company or individual they recognize as deeply flawed.

-Never let customers see too far into your or your company’s shortcomings and failures.
+Never let customers see too far into your company’s shortcomings and failures, or your own.
 Admit and take responsibility for mistakes that affect them—it’s important to be honest.
 But don’t show off your company’s metaphorical album of mugshots.